Note: Students enrolled in academic years 2017/2018, 2018/2019 and 2019/2020 follow their original study plan.

 CEMS students choose their minor specialization during the FIRST CEMS year.
 In order to register, get in touch with the Programme Manager, Martina Čížková.

 After the registration for minor specialization, a student can choose from several minor specialization courses in InSIS.

 According to the study plan, we recommend all students to register all minor specialization courses in the 3rd term.

-State exam from the Minor Specialization is a comprehensive exam that can be taken after successful completition of all MS courses (mandatory + elective courses, in total 30 ECTS).
+Minor Field Comprehensive Exam is an exam that can be taken after successful completion of all MS courses (mandatory + elective courses, in total 30 ECTS).

-State exams are offered at the end of every semester (January and June).
-Students have to register for the exam via Insis (ID code is 3MC – Marketing OR 3CC – NextGen Consulting).
+Minor Field Comprehensive Exams are offered at the end of every semester (January and June).
+Students have to register for the exam via Insis (ID code is 3MCVS – Marketing OR 3CCVS – NextGen Consulting).
 The exact date of the exam is usually known in November/ April.
 Students can check the dates in the schedule of the term or in Insis.

 Minor Field Comprehensive Exam is credited with 3 ECTS.